Texas Expunction & Non-Disclosure Attorney

-For starters, not every type of probation is eligible for an expunction.
+Not every type of probation is eligible for an expunction.
 Although deferred adjudication probation may be subject to non-disclosure, it can never be completely erased.
-Remember, though, the pre-trial diversion program (most commonly used in DWI, theft and drug offenses) is not considered probation, and may be eligible for expunction.
+Remember, though, the pre-trial diversion program (most commonly used in DWI, theft, and drug offenses) is not considered probation and may be eligible for expunction.
 Other eligibility requirements for the expunction of your criminal record are if:

 - You were found “not guilty” at trial